January 28, 1942

 March 13, 1942

-Five A6M2 Zeros of the 4th Kokutai took off from Lae Airfield and strafe 7-Mile Drome at low level at about 8.36am and destroy Ford Trimotor A45-2 on the ground.
+(Raid 12) Five A6M2 Zeros from the 4th Kokutai took off from Lae Airfield and at 8:36am at low level strafe 7-Mile Drome and destroy parked Ford Trimotor A45-2.
 On finals were B-17E 41-2435 and a Lockheed Hudson and were both attacked, but escaped without any apparent damage.
 The B-17 claimed one of the Zeros shot down about 15 miles north of Port Moresby.
 At 9.26am, four of the Zeros attacked Kairuku (Yule Island) northwest of Port Moresby on their return to Lae.

-War Diary 1942 (Raid #12) 6 Fighters attack Flying fortress landed during
+War Diary 1942 Raid 12 Fighters attack Flying fortress landed during

 raid, but were not seen.
 A Hudson chased, but escaped.